alpatania/sassafras/README.md

 Then saves the article's information in a SpreadSheet separating published articles (in Papers) and pre-prints in (PrePrints)
 ![Google sheet](img_/sheet_GSalerts.png)

-The script can also automatically send an email of the top papers being added (defaults: 5 published and 5 pre-prints) ordered by number of occurances.
+The script can also automatically send an email of the top papers being added (defaults: 5 published and 5 pre-prints) ordered by the number of occurrences.
 ![Gmail summary](img_/sampleemail_GSalerts.png)

 ## How to run it:
 1. Open a new Google SpreadSheet
 2. Go to **Tools > Script Editor**
-3. Copy paste the .gs files in the `code` folder.
+3. Copy-paste the .gs files in the `code` folder.
 4. Customize the variable so they can work with your account
   `sassafras.gs` : change the **SEARCH_QUERY** variable so that it can detect your unread Google Scholar Alerts (test run it on your Gmail)
   `summary.gs` : change the **emailAddress** variable to your Gmail address.
 5. Choose the options that best suit you in `sassafras.gs`, or keep the following defaults: